mumtozbek/downloaded-youtube-playlist-sorter/README.md

 # Youtube playlist video files' names sorter.
-PHP script for sorting video files, downloaded from youtube by adding zero-leading numbers to file names.
+PHP script for sorting video files (from playlist), downloaded from youtube by adding zero-leading numbers to file names.

 1. Edit the file config.php and set the PATH constant to the absolute path of the directory containing the downloaded video files (from playlist).
 2. Run the index.bat (on Windows)